matplotlib/mplcairo/README.rst

 Run ``run-mpl-test-suite.py`` to run the Matplotlib test suite with the Agg backend patched by the mplcairo backend.
 Matplotlib *must* be editably-installed from a git checkout.
+Certain tests that are known to fail (and listed in ``ISSUES.rst``) are automatically skipped.

 Notes
 =====